GabeScott/standard-works-vault/General Conference/2006 April - As Now We Take the Sacrament.md

 Over the years, I have participated, as all of us have, in many sacrament meetings, and to me they really are more than just another meeting.
 Partaking of the sacrament provides us with a sacred moment in a holy place.
 We do it in accordance with the commandment the Lord gave us in section 59 of the Doctrine and Covenants:

-“And that thou mayest more fully keep thyself unspotted from the world, thou shalt go to the house of prayer and offer up thy sacraments upon my holy day” (D&C 59:9).
+“And that thou mayest more fully keep thyself unspotted from the world, thou shalt go to the house of prayer and offer up thy sacraments upon my holy day” ([[D&C 59.9|v.
+9]]).

 From the very beginning, before the world was organized, God laid out a plan whereby He would offer blessings to His children based on their obedience to His commandments.
 He understood, however, that we would be distracted at times by the things of the world and would need to be reminded regularly of our covenants and His promises.